60 W. 8th Avenue,

 The 735-seat State Theatre, designed by architects Hunsicker and Smith, opened on July 4, 1929.
-The developers, A. George Roy and Walter H. Leverette, were no strangers to the theater business.
-It was noted that Leverette had built the Holly Theatre and State Theatre in Medford and Roy had operated theaters in Grants Pass, La Grande and Corvallis.
+The developers, A. George Roy and Walter H. Leverette, were no strangers to the theatre business.
+It was noted that Leverette had built the Holly Theatre and State Theatre in Medford and Roy had operated theatres in Grants Pass, La Grande and Corvallis.

 The Eugene Register-Guard, with its complete coverage, including photos, described it as being in “the Spanish Style.”
 The first movie was billed as an All-talking Program, “My Lady’s Past” with Joe E. Brown.
 It was a Fourth of July celebration for the citizens as attendance to the grand opening reached 2,000 that day.

 According to Register-Guard stories, it was remodeled in 1932 and on its 10th anniversary in 1939.
 Along the way it apparently lost some capacity as the Film Daily Yearbook of 1943-45 lists it with 400 seats.
 A June 22, 1946 article in Boxoffice noted the retirement of George Roy, the original owner, who sold his interest to West Johnson.